cairo-book/cairo-book/src/ch14-01-02-storage-vecs.md

 # Storing Collections with Vectors

 The `Vec` type provides a way to store collections of values in the contract's storage.
-In this section, we will explore how to declare, add elements to, and retrieve elements from a `Vec`, as well as how the storage addresses for `Vec` variables are computed.
+In this section, we will explore how to declare, add elements to and retrieve elements from a `Vec`, as well as how the storage addresses for `Vec` variables are computed.

 The `Vec` type is provided by the Cairo core library, inside the `core::starknet::storage` module.
 Its associated methods are defined in the `VecTrait` and `MutableVecTrait` traits that you will also need to import for read and write operations on the `Vec` type.

-> Unlike the `Array<T>` type, which is a **memory** type that cannot be stored, the `Vec` type is a [phantom type][phantom types] that can only be used as a storage variable.
-It can't be instantiated, used as a function parameter, or as a regular struct member.
+> The `Array<T>` type is a **memory** type and cannot be directly stored in contract storage.
+For storage, use the `Vec<T>` type, which is a [phantom type][phantom types] designed specifically for contract storage.
+However, `Vec<T>` has limitations: it can't be instantiated as a regular variable, used as a function parameter, or included as a member in regular structs.
+To work with the full contents of a `Vec<T>`, you'll need to copy its elements to and from a memory `Array<T>`.

 [phantom types]: ./ch10-02-phantom-data.html#phantom-type-in-generics

-## Declaring and Using Storage Mappings
+## Declaring and Using Storage Vectors

 To declare a Vec, use the `Vec` type enclosed in angle brackets `<>`, specifying the type of elements it will store.
 In Listing {{#ref storage-vecs}}, we create a simple contract that registers all the addresses that call it and stores them in a Vec.
 We can then retrieve the `n`-th registered address, or all registered addresses.